Inference with Randomized Regression Trees: Empirical Analyses

-We generate data similar to the previous simulation.
-To evaluate the performance of the proposed method compared to the baseline methods under dense/sparse signals, we vary the number of covariates $p \in \{5, 10, 20\}$, corresponding to 2, 7, 17, noise variables, respectively.
+\textbf{Results under varying dimensions}. \ We generate data similar to the previous simulation.
+To evaluate the performance of the proposed method compared to the baseline methods under dense/sparse signals, we vary the number of covariates $p \in \{5, 10, 20\}$, corresponding to 2, 7, 17 noise variables, respectively.

-Similarly, in Figure \ref{fig:vary_p}, while all three methods approximately achieve the targeted coverage rate of 90\%, the proposed method yields intervals that are shorter than Tree-values intervals and the UV intervals on average.
-Importantly, our method does not compromise predictive performance to inferential power, as reflected in the test MSE comparison.
+Similarly, in Figure \ref{fig:vary_p}, while all three methods approximately achieve the targeted coverage rate of 90\%, the proposed method yields intervals that are much shorter than Tree-Values intervals and the UV intervals on average.
+An important takeaway from these results is that our method does not compromise predictive performance to inferential power, as reflected in the test MSE comparison.